sczerski/sequel-file-manipulation/README.md

 Output:
 1) a tsv file with renamed fastq files with sample name

-Note: Please see test files for examples of required formatting.
+Note: Please see example test files for examples of required formatting.